daemonio/reddit-poster/README.md

 # reddit-poster
-Python scripts to schedule posting in reddit.
+Python script to schedule a post in reddit.
 It includes a simple heuristic to schedule the best time to post.

 # How to use